The Context

 Not just a solution for people who already agree — but an invitation designed for the people who would otherwise say no.

-Not just a plan for the next decade — but a thousand-year framework with honest timelines and honest gaps.
+Not just a plan for the next decade — but a 1,000- to 1,500-year framework with honest timelines and honest gaps.

 And not just a human effort — but a collaboration between human vision and artificial intelligence that demonstrates, in real time, what the partnership between human and machine can produce when the work is real and the stakes are real.

 The pieces were all out there.
 The edges were all visible.
-What was missing was someone who could see how they fit together.
+What was missing was someone who could see how they fit together — and the only framework we have found that attempts to hold them all is this one.

 An Invitation, Not a Claim